 ARRIVING AT SOHOTON COVE NATIONAL PARK

-As the boat entered Sohoton Cove we cruised through the Titikan Lagoon before docking at the pier at Sohoton Cove National Park.
+As the boat entered the cove, we cruised through the Titikan Lagoon before docking at the pier inside the National Park.
 The water was bluer than I had ever imagined – and I mean SERIOUSLY BLUE!!

-My friends and I jumped on board our own private pump boat with 2 local guides to begin our Sohoton Cove tour.
+My friends and I jumped on board our own private pump boat with two local guides to begin our tour.
 It was a tight squeeze on the boat but somehow we managed not to sink.

-The first stop inside the Sohoton Nation Park is the Hagukan Cave.
+The first stop inside the National Park is the Hagukan Cave.
 This cave was insanely epic, to say the least.